 Thankfully, God is unchanging (Numbers 23:19).
 Hebrews 13:8 says that "Jesus Christ is the same yesterday and today and forever."
 God is also absolutely trustworthy in every promise He has given us (Titus 1:2).
 And He has promised that once we believe, our salvation is secure and certain (Ephesians 1:13).
 Our faith in this Truth assures us of our salvation.

-Remember that feelings are unreliable.
-But God's Word holds real Truth—the Truth of the Father's sovereignty, the Truth of Jesus being on our side, the Truth of the Holy Spirit living inside us.
+God's Word holds real Truth—the Truth of the Father's sovereignty, the Truth of Jesus being on our side, the Truth of the Holy Spirit living inside us.
 All of these things give us hope of eternal glory.
-Focusing on and understanding these Truths can help us find meaning in life and strengthen our faith in God.
+Focusing on and understanding these Truths can help us find meaning and purpose in life and strengthen our faith in God.
 Focusing on Him takes the focus off ourselves and our doubts and onto better things.

-Still not sure if you're saved?
 Take a look at THIS ARTICLE or THIS ONE to get a little more clarification.
 But really, all you must do is believe that Jesus died to pay the ransom for your sinful soul.
 Have you done that?
 Yes?
 AWESOME.
 You're good to go!
 No?
-Then READ THIS for the goods on salvation.
+Then READ THIS for more on salvation.